-- Increase sorting efficiency at this step by including a Storage and Metering System or Automatic Bag Opening System
+- Increase sorting efficiency at this step by including a metering bunker and storage system -or- automatic bag opening system.

 (3) OCC Sorting – Primary vibratory screen sends material to OCC conveyor where it is sent to OCC Sorting station.
-Manual sorting will remove trash, bulky plastics and metals from the OCC.
-These will be stored in bunkers below.
+Manual sorting will remove trash, bulky plastics, and metals from the OCC.
+These pieces will be stored in the bunkers below.

-(4) Ballistic Separator – Smaller material screened by Primary vibratory screen is sent to Ballistic Separator.
-This waste material will be sized to allow majority of paper and containers to be sorted by Ballistic Separator.
+(4) Ballistic Separator – Smaller material screened by primary vibratory screen is sent to a ballistic separator.
+This waste material will be sized to allow the majority of paper and containers to be sorted by the ballistic separator.

-- Ballistic Separator is capable of producing 3 fractions, at a rate of up to 10 tons per hour (depends on material density and composition):
+- The ballistic separator is capable of producing 3 fractions, at a rate of up to 10 tons per hour (depends on material density and composition):

-- Minus 2 inch Fraction – falls through the Ballistic Separator’s paddle sieve mesh to Glass / Fines bunker.
+- Minus 2 inch Fraction – falls through the ballistic separator’s paddle sieve mesh to the glass or fines bunker below.
 The drop and paddle action will break 95% of the glass to a size under 2 inches.
 Thicker material ( wine / champagne bottle necks and bottoms ) will roll to the container line conveyor (C5).

-(6) Container Sorting Conveyor (C5) – cleated incline conveyor transfers containers from Ballistic Separator.
+(6) Container Sorting Conveyor (C5) – cleated incline conveyor transfers containers from the ballistic separator.

-- Ferrous Sorting – An over-belt magnet will pull ferrous material from the container stream as it falls to Conveyor (C6).
-Ferrous will fall into the bunker below this sorting platform.
+- Ferrous Sorting – An overhead magnetic separator will pull ferrous material from the container stream as it falls to conveyor (C6).
+Ferrous metal will fall into the bunker below this sorting platform.